book

 var strikes = contracts.Select(x => x.ID.StrikePrice).Distinct().ToList();

-To get historical data for a single US Equity Option contract, call the History method like you would in an algorithm but on the QuantBook object.
-For more information about historical data in the Research Environment, see Equity Options.
+To get historical data for arbitrary US Equity Option contracts instead of just the that pass your universe filter, call the Historyhistory method like you would in an algorithm, but on the QuantBook object.
+For more information about historical data in the Research Environment, see Key Concepts.

 Example Applications